-The Workers' Compensation Board's Hearings Division provides a forum to achieve justice.
-In hearings conducted by administrative law judges, parties have an opportunity to present their case.
+The Workers' Compensation Board's Hearings Division provides a forum for timely and impartial dispute resolution.
+In hearings conducted by administrative law judges (ALJs), parties have an opportunity to present their case.
 They have the right to be represented by counsel, to have a qualified interpreter, to present evidence (lay and expert witnesses, personal testimony, medical and vocational reports, etc.), to compel testimony by subpoena and under oath, to receive pre-hearing disclosure of evidence, to present argument on issues of fact and of law, to provide crossexamination and impeachment evidence, to have the hearing postponed or continued, to have the hearing at a location not distant from the worker's home, and to request reconsideration of an order and appeal the order.

 The Board Review Division hears appeals of ALJ orders, decides board own-motion cases (reopenings or additional benefits after aggravation rights have expired), approves claim disposition agreements, hears appeals of Department of Justice decisions in the crime victim assistance program, and resolves third-party disputes (distribution of proceeds from a liable third party, between insurer and worker).
-The board is composed of five governor-appointed members: the chair, two members selected because of their background and understanding of employer concerns, and two members selected because of their background and understanding of employee concerns.
+The board is composed of five governor-appointed members: the chair (who represents the interests of the public), two members selected because of their background and understanding of employer concerns, and two members with background and understanding of employee concerns.
+All members apply the law impartially in each case.
 Appeals are heard by at least one "worker" member and one "employer" member.
+If these members cannot agree on a decision, the "public" member joins the panel to reach a decision.